sassymcnugget/Olyssa/README.md

   * Features to delete and add sightseeings are available with UI elements and Google Map`s autocomplete functionality
   * Unauthenticated user has access to review trips and sightseeings but can't add and delete sightseeings

-2. Trips collection is available through homepage scrollable panel
+2. Trips collection is available through homepage scrollable panel:
   * User can click on the Trip and will be redirected to landing page with associated sightseeings

-3. Landing page is supported by Google Map UI interface
+3. Landing page is supported by Google Map UI interface:
   * Google Map displays based on coordinates associated with Trip
   * Sightseeings display as pins on the map, located by coordinates saved in MongoDB